 01 of 04

-Surgeon's knots also work well with beading thread such as Nymo or FireLine.
-They can be used to add thread to a component like in these brick stitched bead wheel earrings.
+Surgeon's knots work well with beading thread such as Nymo or FireLine.
+They can be used to add a thread to a component, as in brick-stitched bead-wheel earrings.
 A surgeon's knot can also be used on the thread end to make a bulkier knot that resists slipping through the beading foundation when doing bead embroidery.Continue to 2 of 4 below.

 02 of 04

 Starting the Surgeon's Knot

 Cross the cord on the left over the cord on the right.
 Then wrap the cord on the right side over the cord in your left hand and bring it back up through the middle.Continue to 3 of 4 below.